Acupressure for tinnitus: get rid of the beeping in the ear

 The last point is just below the earlobe.
 You should massage this point again with your second and / or third finger.

-Press and circle or massage the points up to five times a day for one to two minutes.
+Press and circle or massage the points for one to two minutes up to five times a day.

-Also, look for points that are (especially) tense and massage them regularly.
-You can look at your whole body while doing this.
-Tension does not necessarily have to be located directly in the affected ear or jaw/neck area to relieve your symptoms.
+Also look for points that are (particularly) tense and massage these areas regularly.
+You can look at your whole body when doing this.
+Tension does not necessarily have to be directly in the affected ear or jaw/neck area to alleviate your symptoms.

-For example, start at the shoulder and work your way up to the forearm.
-If you find painful spots, stay and circle more here.
-Of course, you're not supposed to hurt yourself.
-But most of the time, the very points that we feel intensely and instinctively and are somewhat painful are the ones we should pay special attention to in order to get better.
+For example, walk from your shoulder to your forearm.
+If you discover painful areas, stay here and circle more.
+Of course, you shouldn't hurt yourself.
+But usually the points that we feel intensely and instinctively and are a little painful are the ones that we should pay particular attention to so that things get better.
 You can do it! ☺

-Or lie down regularly with your back or with one side of your face on the acupressure mat: This can give you relief and relax you, especially against strong tensions.
+Or regularly lie on your back or one side of your face on the acupressure mat: this can provide relief and relax you, especially against severe tension.
 You can find exercises on our YouTube channel and testimonials from our community in our Facebook group.
 Here you can talk to others about specific complaints and how acupressure has helped them.

 Other exercise methods to relieve stress-induced ringing in the ears